IsolatedSingularity/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a recent graduate from the BSc honours physics program at [McGill University](https://www.physics.mcgill.ca/) and am currently doing research on holographic entanglement of qubits in quantum gravity.
+I am a recent graduate from the BSc honours physics program at [McGill University](https://www.physics.mcgill.ca/) in Montréal, Canada.

-My research background spans six years throughout various universities and institutions which includes theoretical high energy physics such as string theory & topological quantum field theory, quantum information theory, theoretical inflationary cosmology, non-linear photonics, and computational medical physics.
-I am very curious about the nature of our universe and the reason behind our existence.
-The goal to understanding such curiosities may be very far into the future, but it is nonetheless a goal I want to pursue so that one day someone with the same curiosities will have it satiated!
+My research background spans six years throughout various universities and institutions ranging from string theory to quantum information theory.
+I am currently working with [Prof. Igor Boettcher](https://sites.ualberta.ca/~iboettch/) on the holographic entanglement structure of qubits in quantum mechanics.
+I also have had the pleasure of working with [Prof. Robert Brandenberger](https://www.physics.mcgill.ca/~rhb/) on topological defect signals in inflationary cosmology, with [Prof. Keshav Dasgupta](https://www.physics.mcgill.ca/~keshav/) on de Sitter compactifications in type II string theory,  and [Prof. Simon Caron-Huot](https://www.physics.mcgill.ca/~schuot/) & [Prof. Andrew Higgins](https://www.mcgill.ca/mecheng/people/staff/andrewhiggins) on the interaction of light in photon recycling via scalar quantum field theory, to name a few.
+My interests are deeply rooted in theoretical high energy physics, such as quantum gravity and topological quantum information theory.

-When my soul isn't being consumed by physics, its being consumed by a black hole.
-Also I hike & play guitar/piano.
+When my soul isn't being consumed by physics, it's being devoured by a black hole.
+Also I hike & cook.
 {style="text-align: justify;"}